German-Cobian/Form-Creator/README.md

 ### Usage

 The front end ( http://localhost:3000/users/new ) displays a form which allows a user to input their username, email and password.
 The back end shows the server output and/or any errors stack trace.
 None of the input fields can be blank on the edit page: http://localhost:3000/users/1.
-On the edit page, if a user tries submitting a form that fails the validations, a list of error messages attached to the failed model is displayed.

 ## Authors